bhosalems/bhosalems.github.io/_posts/2022-08-20-SoccerNet-Player-Re-identification.markdown

 Panoptic Studio.<a href="https://github.com/CMU-Perceptual-Computing-Lab/openpose"> image source</a></em></p>
 </html>

-There are mainly two approaches in multi-person 2D human pose detection - <br/>1.
-Top-down approach 2.
-Bottom-up approach.
+There are mainly two approaches in multi-person 2D human pose detection - <br/>
-In top-down approach, a single person is detected first, and then the pose is estimated for every such detection.
+1. Top-down approach - In top-down approach, a single person is detected first, and then the pose is estimated for every such detection.
-Whereas, in bottom-up approach, local features are detected and associated with each other to get the global context/information about complete pose.
+2. Bottom-up approach - On the contrary, in bottom-up approach, local features (such as body parts) are detected and associated with each other to get the global context/information about complete pose.

 OpenPose is based off Bottom-up approach.
 Figure below visualizes the complete pipeline of the OpenPose.

 <html>
 <p style="text-align:center;">